 All articles will go through a blind peer-review and will be read by two editors and/or readers.
 Each editor/reader will then submit a review, indicating whether they will recommend the submitted piece for publication.
 In cases where these reviews present strongly differing views, a third reviewer will evaluate the piece.
 Following this a final review will be sent to the author together with an acceptance/rejection letter.
-Articles are to be between 6,000 to 8,000 words.
+Articles not to exceed 10,000 words.

 Submissions are to present original, previously unpublished scholarship.
 As Apardjón strives to present work which is likely to be of long-term value to Scandinavian scholarship, preliminary notes on research still in progress are not acceptable.
 Furthermore, work that will soon be published in essentially the same form as part of a book or work that is already available on the Internet should not be submitted.
 Scholarship that is part of a dissertation is acceptable provided that the work is not formally published.
 Articles are considered for publication under the agreement that they are not being considered for publication by another journal.
 Apardjón does not permit online posting of pre-publication versions of articles.
 Articles may be posted online at the author’s discretion following publication with the caveat that the author acknowledges the article’s publication in Apardjón.

 When notified of possible errors or corrections, the editors of Apardjón will conduct a review in consultation with the publisher and seek a resolution consistent with best practices of publishing.

 The average decision time for article submissions is three months.